SWADESH-KUMAR-NATH/6T-SRAM/README.md

 <center>Examples of SNM for Hold , Read and Write mode respectively.</center> -->

 1. HOLD SNM

-In absence of word line voltage, the ability of SRAM to retain the stored data is defined as hold stability.
+- In absence of word line voltage, the ability of SRAM to retain the stored data is defined as hold stability.
+- Hold SNM is the side of the largest square nested inside the butterfly curve.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_hold.jpg"
      width="whatever"
      height="whatever" />

 2. READ SNM

 The read margin is used to find out read stability of the SRAM.
 Read Stability is the ability to prevent the SRAM cell to flip the stored value while the stored value is being read.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_read.jpg"